 The short-term consequences of this recession are that companies will initially postpone non-urgent investments in order to increase their production.
 They are also likely to continue to reduce their production, to reduce energy-related costs.
 Under current conditions, the risk of bankruptcies is also increasing.

-In the medium term, if activity continues to shrink, production is slowed and energy costs are still rising, companies could consider reducing labor costs, which means a hiring freeze even layoffs.
-If there are job losses, households, already affected by a loss of purchasing power, could then be tempted to further reduce their consumption, in anticipation of bad weather.
+In the medium term, if activity continues to shrink, production is slowed and energy costs are still rising, companies might consider reducing labor costs, which means a hiring freeze even layoffs.
+If there are job losses, households, already affected by a loss of purchasing power, might then be tempted to further reduce their consumption, in anticipation of bad weather.
 Their consumption would then decrease, which would lead to a drop in demand… It’s a vicious circle for companies.

 The Belgian State also affected